Virginia Cavaliers Unveil 2026‑27 Roster and Jersey Numbers

-Latest Slidescroller coverage mentioning Jan Vide across Basketball.
+Latest Slidescroller coverage mentioning Jan Vide across Basketball, Football.

 Virginia aims to close the gap with Duke as Coach Ryan Odom rebuilds the roster, while the Blue Devils bring a loaded recruiting class.